jrleader/react_table_with_pagination/to-dos.md

 - (updated 200714) Make the table render data dynamically (Done)

-- Implement pagination with mocked data
+- Implement pagination with mocked data (Done)

+- Add header and footer (Done)

+- Add a nav bar to the page, also a new tab "About" (Done)
+- Add footer (Done)
+- Dynamic table schema (Research about how to achieve, maybe difficult...)
+(DONE!!!)
+- Highlight current page number (Done)

 - Implement backend data api

 - Add animations for page transition

-- Add header and footer

 - Add styling to the table with Bootstrap

-+++ 200822

-- Add a nav bar to the page, also a new tab "About"
-- Add footer
 - Pagination: Display the first and last two pages, rest with ...

-- Dynamic table schema (Research about how to achieve, maybe difficult...)
+- Implement input validation, only numbers from 1 to total no. of rows are allowed